AWS Rotated Secret

 • rotator-type: The type of credentials to be rotated.
 For AWS Targets, choose:

-• api-key - to rotate the Access Key specified in the Rotated Secret
+• api-key - to rotate the Access Key specified in the Rotated Secret.

 • target - to rotate the Access Key for the user specified in the AWS Target.

 • api-id: The Access Key ID of the AWS user whose Access Key should be rotated.
+If left empty, the rotated secret will try to create a new key and manage its rotation only.

 • api-key: The Access Key to rotate.